Home » Preparing Written Testimony 101

 • Paste this paragraph into the doc:

-Thank you again, (Chair (Last name of Subcommittee Chair), Ranking Member (last name of the senior member the from the minority party in Congress), and members of the (Subcommittee) for enabling me to share my perspective with you, and thank you for your work, day in and day out, to advance the best interests of the people you represent.
+Thank you again, (Chair (Last name of Subcommittee Chair), Ranking Member (last name of the senior member from the minority party in Congress), and members of the (Subcommittee) for enabling me to share my perspective with you, and thank you for your work, day in and day out, to advance the best interests of the people you represent.
 (Reiterate your ask here)

 Step 6: Get creative!
 Treat the basic outline above like a piece of clay and shape it in a way that feels right to you.
 You can combine your ask with the fundamental reason you believe the subcommittee should listen, tell your story briefly, and then close (See Example 1); or you can lead with the ask and then support it (see Example 2); or take another approach.